- 1 Historical Background

 - Al-Muaawar ibn Makhzama M

 Masjid Nabawi was twice substantially destroyed by fires, the first of which started on 1 Ramadan 654 AH (1256 CE).
 On this occasion, the fire was caused by a candle or an oil lamp.
-The fire spread to curtains, carpets, prayer mats and eventually engulfed the whole masjid.
-The original mushaf of Uthman I was destroyed during this fire.
+The fire spread to curtains, carpets, and prayer mats and eventually engulfed the whole masjid.
+The original mushaf (written copy of the Quran) of Uthman I was destroyed during this fire.

 After this incident, a number of Muslim leaders participated in the reconstruction of the masjid.
 The first among those was the Abbasid caliph, Al-Musta’sim Billah V, who sent supplies and masons from Baghdad.
 The repair work began in 655 AH (1257 CE), although this was interrupted when the Mongols invaded and occupied Baghdad, the capital of the Abbasid Caliphate, in the same year.

 Although some areas of the mosque had been cleared, the debris that had fallen onto the tomb of the Prophet ﷺ as a result of the fire remained.
 Temporary roofing made from wood was erected, and several layers of cloth were hoisted around the tomb of the Prophet ﷺ.